ItzHerbie/Homelab/README.md

 <h2>📚 Why I'm Building This Home Lab</h2>

 <p>
-  I’m new to home labbing and currently in the early stages of my cybersecurity journey.
-This home lab is my personal learning environment where I can gain hands-on experience with cybersecurity tools and techniques.
+  I’m new to home labbing and this home lab is my personal learning environment where I can gain hands-on experience with cybersecurity tools and techniques.
 </p>

 <p>